IwalkInSilence/user-aggregator/README.md

 ## Prerequisites
 - Java 21 or later
 - Docker (for Docker Compose setup)
-- Maven (for building the project)
+- Gradle (for building the project)

 ## Getting Started
 Clone this repository to your local machine: